-Runny Nose, Puffy Eyes, Post Nasal Drip, Sneezing, Congestion, Coughing, Recurrent Upper Respiratory Infections, Recurrent Ear Infections, Recurrent Conjunctivitis, Itchy/Watery/Red Eyes, Headaches, Depression, Anxiety, Mood Swings, Skin Problems, Loss of Taste and Smell, Low Productivity, Poor Concentration, Brain Fog, Hyperactivity, Restlessness, Fatigue, Sleep Disturbances, Snoring, Not feeling Well, Sluggishness, Constipation, Diarrhea, Nausea, Body Aches, Hair Loss, Hair Thinning, Hoarseness and Bad Breath.
+Runny Nose, Puffy Eyes, Post Nasal Drip, Sneezing, Congestion, Coughing, Recurrent Upper Respiratory Infections, Recurrent Ear Infections, Recurrent Conjunctivitis, Itchy/Watery/Red Eyes, Headaches, Depression, Anxiety, Mood Swings, Skin Problems, Loss of Taste and Smell, Low Productivity, Poor Concentration, Brain Fog, Hyperactivity, Restlessness, Fatigue, Sleep Disturbances, Snoring, Not feeling Well, Sluggishness, Constipation, Diarrhea, Nausea, Body Aches, Hair Loss, Hair Thinning, Hoarseness, and Autoimmune Diseases

 Conditions Associated With or Made Worse by Allergies:

 Adrenal Dysfunction, Heart Disease, Obesity, Hypertension, Kidney Disease, Major Depression, Anxiety Disorders, Migraine Headaches, Celiacs Disease, Crohn’s Disease, Irritable Bowel, Anemia, Diabetes, Infertility, Endometriosis, Cancer, Sexual Dysfunction, PMS, Lupus, Myasthenia Gravis, Muscular Sclerosis, Thyroid Disorders, Rheumatoid Arthritis, Fibromyalgia, Asthma, Pneumonia, ADHD, Sinusitis, Psoriasis, and Eczema.